sympy/sympy/doc/src/explanation/best-practices.md

 ### Avoid `simplify()`

-{func}`~.simplify` is designed as a general purpose heuristic.
+{func}`~.simplify` (not to be confused with {func}`~.sympify`) is designed as a general purpose heuristic.
 It tries various simplification algorithms on the input expression and returns the result that seems the "simplest" based on some metric.

 `simplify()` is perfectly fine for interactive use, where you just want SymPy to do whatever it can to an expression.
 However, in programmatic usage, it's